There’s been some chatter around the topic of post-lockdown Social Anxiety.

 I want to share them with the hope that it helps someone out there.

 And even if you’re not experiencing this, I’d love for you to watch the video – I made a BEAUTIFUL b-roll (2 months in the making!) that I’m super proud of.

-If you’re feeling deep anxiety, and you’re struggling with post-lockdown life, please talk to someone you trust or seek professional help.
+If you’re feeling deep anxiety and struggling with post-lockdown life, please talk to someone you trust or seek professional help.
 It’s nothing to be ashamed about, our world has turned upside down, and now we must do the internal work to get it back upright.